 All PMSD activities and decisions will be informed by the PA DOH, PDE, and our partner health network.
 Depending upon the public health conditions in Monroe County, additional actions, orders, or guidance may be provided by the PDE and/or the PA DOH.
 PMSD will practice and support prevention and mitigation efforts in response to the changing conditions.
-PMSD is prepared to practice prevention and mitigation strategies along a continuum of most to least restrictive strategies in response to the changing conditions of the COVID-19 pandemic.
+PMSD is prepared to practice prevention and mitigation strategies along a continuum of most to least restrictive strategies.
+Standard preventative measures such as handwashing, cleaning practices, and the option of PPE will be practiced.